-See "Potential Payments Upon Termination or Change of Control-Termination Agreements" for a description of the agreement made with Mr. Skehan upon his departure from the Company.
+See "Potential Payments Upon Termination or Change of Control-Termination Agreements" for a description of certain agreements made with Mr. Skehan and Mr. Miller upon their departure from the Company.

 Change in Control Benefits.
 The employment agreement for Mr. Evans also provides for the following change in control provisions.
 Upon a change in control, as defined in his agreement, immediate vesting of 50% of any unvested equity grants made as part of his initial employment agreement.
-If Mr. Evans is terminated within two years following a change in control, he will receive severance as above, the vesting on the remaining unvested equity from his initial grant will be accelerated, and the Company will provide full tax gross-up payments on any parachute payments.
+If Mr. Evans is terminated within two years following a change in control, he will receive severance as above, the vesting on the remaining unvested equity from his initial grant will be accelerated, and the Company will provide full tax gross-up payments on any Parachute Payments.